 Laughlin Air Force Base is a very small town located in the state of Texas.
 With a population of 1,673 people and just one neighborhood, Laughlin Air Force Base is the 700th largest community in Texas.

-22.28% of the workforce is employed in the armed forces, making the military a huge focus of life in Laughlin Air Force Base.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Healthcare and Public Service industries respectively employ 22.05% and 20.00% of the civilian workforce.
+The armed forces are a huge part of the life in Laughlin Air Force Base, employing 22.28% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Public Service industries employ 22.05% and 20.00% of the civilian workforce, respectively.

 For a small town, there is also a high proportion of single, often educated, people living in Laughlin Air Force Base.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Laughlin Air Force Base.